Swat (princely state): History

-Contributions

-Educational advancements
+Legacy

 Under the rule of Miangul Jehanzeb, who assumed the role of Wali in 1949, Swat experienced a remarkable growth in educational opportunities.
 He founded several schools and colleges, most notably Jehanzeb College in 1952.
 Education was offered at no cost, and scholarships were made available to students, resulting in a substantial rise in literacy rates.

-Judicial and administrative reforms

 Miangul Jahan Zeb implemented a judicial system that combined traditional practices with modern governance.
 A network of qazis (judges) was established to ensure swift justice.
 Law and order were maintained through a combination of local jirgas (councils) and state enforcement, leading to a significant reduction in crime.

-Economic and industrial development

 Under the leadership of Miangul Jahan Zeb, Swat's economy experienced diversification, becoming recognized for its handicrafts such as woolen blankets (Sharai), shawls, rugs, and intricate embroidery.
 Additionally, marble and emerald mining played a significant role in boosting the local economy.

-Cultural and architectural contributions

 Miangul Abdul Wadud made investments in the preservation of culture and the development of architecture.
 The White Palace in Marghuzar, constructed in 1940, functioned as a summer retreat and stands as a symbol of the area's architectural legacy.

-Integration into Pakistan

-In 1969, Swat State was incorporated into Pakistan, joining the Khyber Pakhtunkhwa province.
-This change signified the conclusion of the princely state's self-governance, yet it established a legacy of advancement and forward-thinking policies.

 Government

-The rulers of Swat held the title Amir-e Shariyat and from 1918 were known as Badshah; the title changed to Wali in 1926 when it became a Princely State of the British Raj.
+The rulers of Swat held the title Amir-e Shariyat and from 1918 were known as Badshah; the title changed to Wali in 1926..
 Since 1969 the former princely state has been under a civil administration as part of Khyber Pakhtunkhwa.